 Step 5: Now, double-click on the folder to open it.

 The Windows 11 appraiserres.dll file you see is responsible for checking your computer’s Secure Boot and TPM 2.0.
-Windows 11 installation will be no more able to check these features on your PC after you have deleted it.
+Windows 11 installation will no longer be able to check these features on your PC after you have deleted it.
 You can install it without any issues.